 5 Easy At-Home Activities for Little Ones to Do During Quarantine

-If you’re facing down an isolation period and wondering how on earth you’ll entertain your baby or toddler, you’re certainly not alone.
+Cold and flu season is in full swing, and cases of COVID-19 have sadly been on the rise again.
+With viruses surging across the country, many sick kids are staying home from daycares and preschools.
+If you’re facing an isolation period for your baby or toddler and wondering how on earth you’ll entertain them, you’re certainly not alone.
 Let us help!
-Below, we’ve rounded up five activities for little ones—one for each day of quarantine—that use items already found in the home and are easy to do (even if you or baby are a little under the weather).
+Below, we’ve rounded up five activities for little ones—one for each day of the week—that use items already found in the home and are easy to do (even if you or baby are a little under the weather).
 Check them out below.

 Cereal Sensory Bin